ava-labs/avalanche-docs/docs/subnets/multisig-deploy.md

 *** Please sign TX hash on the ledger device ***
 ```

 Next, the CLI starts a new signing process for the Subnet deployment TX.
-If the ledger isn't the correct
+If the Ledger isn't the correct
 one, the following error should appear instead:

 ```text